hrisanidi/Memory-Map/README.md

 *This file contains a brief description of the application and its implementation.*

 # Idea
-**Memory app** is a simple yet powerful tool for keeping your favourite memories in one place.
+**Memory Map** is a simple yet powerful tool for keeping your favourite memories in one place.

 The map allows you to put small annotations to remind you of dear moments, places and people alike.